 Next, we’ll fly to Cappadocia and experience this amazing landscape.
 While staying at luxurious cave hotels at night, we will explore the lunar like topography and cave mosaics during the day.

-This tour has less travel and more time to enjoy Turkey.
+This tour has less transition travel and more time to enjoy these two regions of Turkey.

 - An enormous public entertainment arena, it once seated as many as 100,000 zealous fans who came to watch chariot races, executions, and mock battles.
 Formerly the center of Byzantine civic life, it is still marked by the Egyptian Obelisk, the Bronze Serpentine Column, and the Column of Constantine.